 I decided to drive West to a beachside town called Kilkee as it seemed like a nice Southern Western point to start my trip North up the West Coast.

-Kilkee was nothing incredible but again it was nice to see somewhere that wasn’t touristy, in fact it is mildly touristy but seemingly only by the Irish visiting for their beach day or beach holiday so that was fine by me.
+Kilkee was nothing incredible but again it was nice to see somewhere that wasn’t touristy, in fact it is mildly touristy but seemingly only by the Irish visiting for their beach day or beach holiday so that was fine by me and I would recommend visiting if you are doing your West Coast of Ireland road trip in the summer!

-Just before the Cliffs of Moher I stopped at a town called Ennistimon.
+Just before the Cliffs of Moher, I stopped at a town called Ennistimon.
 I found an Aldi car park which was free of charge to park so I would recommend using this and I had a little walk onto the high street which was full of lovely colourful buildings.
-Doolin is near by too which is the home of the brilliant series Father Ted so I loved seeing this plaque below!

 Have you got travel insurance for Ireland yet?
 I am insured with World Nomad’s who I really like because they designed by travellers, for travellers, you can even purchase insurance with them once you have left for your trip.
 Whilst you’re thinking about it, get a quote from them here!